A beautiful colorful sunrise over Great Smoky Mountains National Park

 When I first got to Crockett’s, there was a line out the door and a 45-minute wait, and that’s for breakfast!
 Big yikes.

-But you see… I had been daydreaming about the Aretha Frankenstein Pancakes for weeks and I was feeling pretty determined at this point.
+But you see… I had been daydreaming about the Aretha Frankenstein Pancakes for weeks (with a name like that, how can you not?) and I was feeling pretty determined at this point.
 So we waited.

 We walked around Gatlinburg and did our souvenir shopping, because two birds, one stone, right?